 To create a garden in the front of the property.
-Privacy from adjacent properties and the road side.
-A massive level lawn and lots of plants… and and…
+Privacy from adjacent properties and the roadside.
+A massive level lawn and lots of plants… and…

 Karl began by conducting a full site survey including detailed topography.
 Once drawn out in 3D it’s much easier to consider what changes in elevation there is and what exactly needs to happen to make this mess into a garden.
 It’s essential that we fit all of their wants and needs into this front garden space.
 A front garden that had to act as a back garden too.

-Retaining the front garden is the first priority and there are many ways this could be achieved; All varying in aesthetic and cost.
-Being budget sensitive Karl chose to use a combination rail sleepers and rolled steel.
+Retaining the front garden is the first priority and there are many ways this could be achieved; All varying in aesthetics and cost.
+Being budget-sensitive Karl chose to use a combination of rail sleepers and rolled steel.
 This can all be concreted into the ground and create a stepped front garden; this could then be filled with plants.
-At the top of this stepped arrangement a bespoke privacy screen treated to match the colour of the sleepers works perfectly.
+At the top of this stepped arrangement, a bespoke privacy screen treated to match the colour of the sleepers works perfectly.

 Managing a project in stages

 It’s because of this Karl still gave a full garden design to the client.
 From here this can be split into stages.
-For example, on the designs there are decking and paving areas.
+For example, in the designs, there are decking and paving areas.
 These have been left as usable spaces with Cotswold flat shingle for now.
 From here in 18 months, when the client is ready they can then proceed with the rest of their project.

 When considering a large landscaping project, it is often easier to manage it by completing the project in stages.
 We were still able to carry out the vast majority of works including all the groundworks, new lawn, new fence, retaining walls, raised planters and privacy screening…